pepper297/Pong/README.md

 Pong
 ====

-One of the greatest invention in the known universe.
+One of the greatest inventions in the known universe.